 On 8 June, A.D.
-632, the Prophet Mohammed (Peace and Prayers be upon Him) died, having accomplished the marvelous task of uniting the tribes of Arabia into a homogeneous and powerful nation.
+632, the Prophet Mohammed ﷺ died, having accomplished the marvelous task of uniting the tribes of Arabia into a homogeneous and powerful nation.

 The Arabs quickly assimilated the culture and knowledge of the peoples they ruled, while the latter in turn-Persians, Syrians, Copts, Berbers, and others-adopted the Arabic language.
 The nationality of the Muslim thus became submerged, and the term Arab acquired a linguistic sense rather than a strictly ethnological one.

-In early days at least, the Muslims were eager seekers for knowledge, and Baghdad was the intellectual center of the world.
+In the early days at least, the Muslims were eager seekers of knowledge, and Baghdad was the intellectual center of the world.
 Historians have justly remarked that the school of Baghdad was characterized by a new scientific spirit.

 Proceeding from the known to the unknown; taking precise account of phenomena; accepting nothing as true which was not confirmed by experience, or established by experiment, such were fundamental principles taught and acclaimed by the then masters of the sciences.